nicksardo/gotime/README.md

     }
   })

-  //Give GoTime a function that'll send a websocket message to get the server time GoTime.wsSend(function(){
+  //Give GoTime a function that will send a websocket message to get the server time GoTime.wsSend(function(){
 		if (socket !== null && socket.readyState === 1) {
 			sendEvent("time")